lnarita/nes-emulator/README.md

 # Assembling and playing the game

-This project was made using NESASM 3 by bunnyboy, so you'll need it installed in your machine if you want to assembly it yourself.
+This project was made using NESASM 3 by bunnyboy, so it needs to be installed in your machine if you want to assembly it yourself.

 The `run.sh` script must be run in the project root folder (as it will try to `cd game`).